Share

 “If there’s a bad flood somewhere,” Susman explained, “California carriers have paid into this fund.
 If there’s a wildfire, Texas carriers have paid into this fund.
 Talk about fair, right?”

-A National Safety Net — or a Bureaucratic Burden?
+National Safety Net or New Bureaucratic Burden?

 “I think that partnership might not be a terrible thing,” he said, “but we’ve seen the federal government become part of the problem before.
 We don’t need more problems.”